GeorgeBethel/ros_vision/README.md

 # ros_vision

 This package is created to make detection easy with openCV through ROS. it enables you to do face detection using openCV and publishes the detection results to a ROS topic.
-It also enables you to easily attach your camera frame on whichever parent frame you want through a convinient yaml file.
+It also enables you to easily attach your camera frame on whichever parent frame you want through a convenient yaml file.

 In addition to detection, it also alows you to adjust HSV values and save the settings on the fly.